-The purpose of this report is solely to describe the scope of our testing of compliance and the results of that testing, and not to provide an opinion of the effectiveness of the entity's internal control or on compliance outside of the items tested as noted above.
-This report is an integral part of an audit performed in accordance with the 2019-20 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting prescribed in Title 5, California Code of Regulations, Section 19810 in considering the entity's compliance.
-Accordingly, this communication is not suitable for any other purpose.
+Our audit was not designed for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+Accordingly, no such opinion is expressed.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the 2021-22 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting.
+Accordingly, this report is not suitable for any other purpose.

-WOL, Certiful Poblic Accordants
+WOL, Certiful Poblic Accountants

-San Diego, California
+San Diego, California February 28, 2023